psychemedia/island-storynotes/michael_morey_and_james_dove.md

 *To the Editor of the Isle of Wight County Press.*

-Sir,—My brothers and I in our school days often used to visit Arreton marl-pit and climb up to the cave, which, however, we always call Michael Morey’s Cave.
+Sir,—My brothers and I in our school days often used to visit Arreton marl-pit and climb up to the cave, which, however, we always call Michael Morey's Cave.
 I have never met with the printed sheet signed W. Cole, jun., nor with Mr. John Dore's poem on the subject, referred to by "Stylus," nor have I succeeded in gleaning any further particulars about Michael Morey than those embodied in the following rhyme, which, as a boy, I often heard repeated:—

 "Michael Morey, he is dead
-For cutting off his grandson’s head;
+For cutting off his grandson's head;
 He was hanged on Arreton Down
 And there he'll hang till he drops down."